 Convert to an init file with the following command:

 The output has been redirected to the file init.si (it is sent to standard output by default).
 Take a look at the converted init file.
-The UNITS=A on the third line specifies that the lattice constant is in units of Angstroms, which is the default for the POSCAR format.
+UNITS=A on the third line specifies that the lattice constant is in Angstrom units, which is the default for the POSCAR format.
 The Questaal code accepts other units in the init file but will convert to atomic units.
 Check this by running blm and you will see that the lattice constant in the site file has been converted to Bohr.
-Last thing to note is the ‘X=’ after the atom species.
-The init file from the tutorial has ‘POS=’, indicating cartesian coordinates but here the ‘X=’ indicates direct or fractional coordinates (see the following additional exercises for more).
-The poscar2init tool only accepts POSCAR files with coordinates specified in direct format.
+Last thing to note is the X= after the atom species.
+The init file from the tutorial denotes positions by POS=, indicating cartesian coordinates but here X= indicates “direct” or “fractional” coordinates, in which vectors are defined as (noninteger) multiples of the three lattice vectors (see the following additional exercises for more).
+The poscar2init utility only accepts POSCAR files with coordinates specified in direct format.
 Also note that the POSCAR file must specify the atom types and number of atoms per atomic species (lines 6 and 7 in the POSCAR example above).
 More information, including an example of cif conversion, can be found in the detailed input file tutorial.

 4) Converting between fractional and Cartesian coordinates